 20 CBT Therapy Question to ask Clients

-The basic premise of Cognitive Behavioral Therapy (CBT) is that emotions are difficult to change directly, so CBT targets emotions by intervening in thoughts and behaviors that are contributing to the distressing emotions (Chambless & Ollendick, 2001; DeRubeis & CritsChristoph, 1998).
+The basic premise of Cognitive-Behavioral Therapy (CBT) is that because emotions are difficult to change directly, CBT targets emotions by intervening in thoughts and behaviors that are contributing to the distressing emotions (Chambless & Ollendick, 2001; DeRubeis & Crits-Christoph, 1998).

-Assessing cognition within the CBT model comes down to helping the client examine his or her thoughts by asking questions related to how the client perceives himself or herself, others, and the future.
+Assessing cognition within the CBT model comes down to helping the client examine their thoughts by asking questions related to how the client perceives themself, others, and the future.

-For example, when a client describes himself or herself as incapable or a burden and generally perceive others to be critical or hard to please, his or her view of the future might be mostly pessimistic and contain beliefs that the future will only hold more losses and disappointments.
+For example, when a client describes themself as incapable or a burden and generally perceive others to be critical or hard to please, their view of the future might be mostly pessimistic and contain beliefs that the future will only hold more losses and disappointments.

 At the end of the day, the questions we ask of ourselves determine the type of people that we will become.

-The ABC model can be used as a functional assessment where behavior is shaped by antecedents and followed by consequences (Ellis, & MacLaren, 2005).
+The ABC model can be used as a functional assessment where behavior is shaped by antecedents and followed by consequences (Ellis & MacLaren, 1998).